-Analysis | The mass shooting in Colorado is likely only one of scores that have occurred during your life
+Analysis | The mass shooting in Colorado is probably only one of scores that have occurred during your life

-This year, with the pandemic fading, the country has already had three such deadly incidents.
-The most recent occurred in Boulder, Colo., on Monday night, where a gunman killed 10 people, including a police officer.
-More people have been killed in mass shootings so far this year than were killed in any year from 1966 (when The Post data begin) through 1981.
-That’s another part of the recent trend: The mass shooting incidents the country has seen in recent years have been far deadlier, in part as a function of the weapons being used.
+This year, with the pandemic fading, the country already has had three such deadly incidents.
+The most recent occurred in Boulder, Colo., on Monday night, where a 10 people, including a police officer, were fatally shot.

+More people have been killed in mass shootings this year than were killed in any year from 1966 (when The Post data begin) through 1981.
+That’s another part of the recent trend: The mass shootings in the United States in recent years have been far deadlier, in part as a function of the weapons used.

 It’s important to maintain perspective.
 Mass shootings are the cause of only a small percentage of deaths in the United States and only a small percentage of gun deaths, most of which are suicides.
-No other country sees such incidents at the same rate as the United States, and the shootings play a disproportionate role in our culture both because of the fear they invoke and the complicated systems we’ve developed to prepare for them.
+No other country experiences such incidents at the same rate as the United States, and the shootings play a disproportionate role in our culture both because of the fear they invoke and the complicated systems we’ve developed to prepare for them.
 In many states, toddlers go through some form of training to deal with the possibility of an active shooter.

-Even as we recognize the pervasiveness of shootings in our culture, we’ve grown so accustomed to them by now that the incidents tend to get a bit blurry.
+Even as we recognize the pervasiveness of shootings in our culture, we’ve grown so accustomed to them that the incidents tend to get a bit blurry.
 The chart above shows the relative regularity with which such incidents occur, but it’s still hard to grasp the frequency at which they’ve occurred and the toll they’ve incurred.

 So let’s conduct an experiment.
 If you had to guess, how many mass shootings would you estimate have occurred in your lifetime?